 In 2015 I was asked to write a column for new magazine about Tabletop Gaming.
 The column was to take a look at a historic board game each issue and so I was delighted to accept.
-We settled on the title "Tabletop Time Machine" and I continue to contribute to the magazine every issue.
+We settled on the title "Tabletop Time Machine" and I continued to contribute to the magazine until issue 30.
 I wanted to choose something very special for the first edition and I wanted something that modern board gamers would identify with so I chose one of my all time favourites, HeroQuest!

 By the 1980's Fantasy Role Play Games with their tomes of rules and complex combat systems had created a barrier for new players.
 Milton Bradley (MB Games) was the number one name in family gaming at the time and in partnership with Games Workshop they created a board game that would smash through this barrier and make fantasy role play gaming for everyone.